 We measured the in situ mass balance of Yala and Rikha Samba glaciers for the mass-balance years 2011/12 to 2016/17.
 Additionally, we measured the seasonal in situ mass balance of Yala Glacier, and analysed the geodetic mass balance from 2000 to 2012.
 Glacier length changes have been analysed for both glaciers based on field measurements, maps and satellite images.
-We conclude:

 - Both Yala and Rikha Samba glaciers shrank and retreated in the last couple of decades.
-The geodetic mass balance of Yala Glacier showed a mass loss of -10.49 ±7.41 m w. e. from 2000 to 2012, at an annual rate of -0.74 ±0.53 m - 825 w.e. $a^{-1}$ .
-The cumulative in situ mass balances for Yala and Rikha Samba glaciers were $-4.80 \pm 0.69$ m w.e. and $-2.34 \pm 0.79$ m w.e., and the annual mass-balance rates $-0.80 \pm 0.28$ m w.e. $a^{-1}$ and $-0.39 \pm 0.32$ m w.e. $a^{-1}$ , respectively.
-From 1974 to 2016, Yala Glacier retreated by 346 m, and from 1989 to 2013 Rikha Samba Glacier retreated by 431 m.
+The geodetic mass balance of Yala Glacier showed a mass loss of -10.49 ±7.41 m w. e. from 2000 to 2012, at an annual rate of -0.74 ±0.53 m w.e. a-1.
+The cumulative in situ mass balances for Yala and Rikha Samba glaciers were -4.80 ±0.69 m w.e. and 2.34 ±0.79 m w.e., and the annual mass-balance rates -0.80 ±0.28 m w.e. a-1 and -0.39 ±0.32 m w.e. a-1, respectively From 1974 to 2016, Yala Glacier retreated 346 m, and from 1989 to 2013 Rikha Samba Glacier retreated 431 m.
 Under the recent climate it can be expected that Yala Glacier will disappear over time but not Rikha Samba Glacier (Fujita and Nuimura, 2011). - For both investigated glaciers, the measurements in the ablation area were sufficient to calculate mass-balance gradients.
-However, a lack of reliable measurements in the high-elevation areas prevented the calculation of accumulation gradients.
+However, lacking reliable measurements in the high-elevations prevented the calculation of accumulation gradients.
 On one hand, parts of the accumulation areas were not accessible, on the other hand the in situ measurements in the accumulation area had higher uncertainties.
 The related uncertainties can be addressed in future with complementing geodetic mass-balance analyses for the same time interval.

-- The mass balance of the steep south-west-facing slopes on Yala Glacier could not be measured but have been quantified based on the linear regression equations from the in situ measurements.
-However, the ablation on steep slopes is possibly underestimated due to the orientation and the steepness of the slopes.
-This bias can be addressed with geodetic mass-balance analyses using the same time period as for the in situ measurements.
-The relevance of the steep glacier slopes in terms of area cannot be quantified neither for Yala Glacier, nor the glaciers in Nepal in general with DEMs of 30 m and 90 m resolution, respectively. - Yala Glacier experienced downwasting, indicated by the observed changes in the surface topography between 2011 and 2017 and decreasing ice flow velocities.
+- The mass balance of the steep south-west-facing slopes on Yala Glacier could not be quantified and may result in an underestimated ablation, which can be addressed with geodetic mass-balance analyses.
+The relevance of the steep glacier slopes in terms of area cannot be quantified reither for Yala Glacier, nor the glaciers in Nepal in general with DEMs of 30 m and 90 m resolution, respectively. - Yala Glacier experienced downwasting, indicated by the observed changing surface topography between 2011 and 2017 and decreasing ice flow velocities.
 Over the course of the years, most of the stakes could not be reinstalled at the original coordinates, either because of new crevasses, or significant changes of the surface features at the original site.
-The downwasting and the small accumulation area at low elevation compromise the long-term monitoring of Yala Glacier. - The mean annual mass-balance rate of Yala Glacier is more negative compared to regional geodetic mass-balance analyses.
-The reasons are the small area and elevation range of Yala Glacier and the setting on a low elevation.

-The glacier mass-balance programmes for the two glaciers have been designed using a comprehensive monitoring strategy following the international glacier monitoring strategy within GTN-G (WGMS, 2020; Haeberli et al., 2000).
+The downwasting and small accumulation area at low elevation compromise the long-term monitoring of Yala Glacier. - The mean annual mass-balance rate of Yala Glacier is more negative compared to regional geodetic mass-balance analyses.
+The reasons the small area and elevation range of Yala Glacier, and the setting on a low elevation. - The glacier mass-balance programmes for the two glaciers have been designed using a comprehensive monitoring strategy following the international glacier monitoring strategy within GTN-G (WGMS, 2020b; Haeberli et al., 2000).
 Provisions have been made for future geodetic mass balance analyses by acquiring stereo images for DEM generation early on.
 AWSs at both study sites collect data to further assess the relationship between the mass balance and the climate, and modelling studies are ongoing for Rikha Samba Glacier.